DarkFlare69/TradeWin/README.md

    The peace of mind of knowing my trades are stored in an offline file format and not locked behind a monthly paywall from a 3rd party company just to access basic features through a clunky UI.

  # Features
   -Active Trades panel to track ongoing trades and the option to log as a trade when complete -History panel to view and add to trading history -Import multiple file formats
- -Export multiple file formats
+  - Export multiple file formats
   -Auto-saving and auto-loading
   -Updater